Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 A few weeks later I was invited to take part in the next round, which required an in-person audition.
 Twenty two of the initial applicants made it to the audition phase.
 I gave additional thought to how the passion project message might be relevant and impactful, then prepared a short presentation.
 My audition was held on a Saturday morning in late August.

 The audition went okay, but I still wasn’t confident I could deliver a full-length memorized talk to a large audience.
 My brain is not wired for memorization.
 That’s not good or bad, inherently, it’s just the way my brain works.
-It might factor in to why I was never successful in learning a second language.

 In the foyer, after the audition, Margie and I joked that if Kathy had been there, she would have been belly laughing.
 Kathy would have gotten such a kick out of seeing how this story continues to launch me out of my comfort zone.
 Though she’s been gone for more than three years, in my mind I could hear Kathy’s laughter as clearly as if she had been standing in that foyer with us.